What You Should Know About Dismissals

 Unfair Dismissal claims

-Claims for Unfair Dismissal are brought in the Employment Tribunal.
+Unfair dismissal claims are brought in the Employment Tribunal.
 The time-limits are short and strict.

 If your claim is successful, you are entitled to compensation for your financial losses subject to various rules, which include a cap on the amount you can recover.

-Our lawyers regularly act for clients with Unfair Dismissal claims.
+Our lawyers regularly act for clients with unfair dismissal compensation claims.
 We are experts in the relevant law and procedure and consistently achieve excellent results both in tribunal and through negotiated settlements.

-If you have been dismissed or threatened with dismissal and want advice you can telephone our employment team direct on 020 7653 3222 or email us firstname.lastname@example.org.
+If you have been dismissed or threatened with dismissal and want advice about unfair dismissal claims or redundancy rights, you can telephone our dedicated employment team direct on 020 7653 3222 or email us firstname.lastname@example.org.